rduenasf/birding/docs/birds/bkwsti.md

 scientific_name: "Himantopus himantopus"
 order: "Charadriiformes"
 family: "Recurvirostridae (Stilts and Avocets)"
 description: "Himantopus himantopus is a species of bird in the Recurvirostridae (Stilts and Avocets) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Shorebirds"
 species_code: "bkwsti"

 sidebar_position: 73
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Charadriiformes
   - Recurvirostridae (Stilts and Avocets)
   - Shorebirds
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---